Lajos Kossuth: Ancestry

+Family-tree

 Entry into national politics

-Shortly after his dismissal by Countess Szapáry, Kossuth was appointed as deputy to Count Hunyady at the National Diet.
+Shortly after his dismissal by Countess Szapáry, Kossuth was appointed as deputy to Count Hunyady at the Diet of Hungary.
 The Diet met during 1825–27 and 1832–36 in Pressburg (Pozsony, present Bratislava), then capital of Hungary.

-Only the upper aristocracy could vote in the House of Magnates (similar to the British House of Lords) and Kossuth took little part in the debates.
-At the time, a struggle to reassert a Hungarian national identity was beginning to emerge under leaders such as Wesselényi and the Széchenyis.
-In part, it was also a struggle for economic and political reforms against the stagnant Austrian government.
+Only the upper aristocracy could vote in the House of Magnates (similar to the British House of Lords) and Kossuth took little part in the debates as a deputy of Count Hunyady.
+At the time, a struggle to reassert a Hungarian national identity was beginning to emerge under leaders such as Miklós Wesselényi and the Széchenyis.
+In part, it was also a struggle for fundamental economic and political and societal reforms against the stagnant and conservative Austrian government.
 Kossuth's duties to Count Hunyady included reporting on Diet proceedings in writing, as the Austrian government, fearing popular dissent, had banned published reports.

 The high quality of Kossuth's letters led to their being circulated in manuscript among other liberal magnates.
 Readership demands led him to edit an organized parliamentary gazette (Országgyűlési tudósítások); spreading his name and influence further.
 Orders from the Official Censor halted circulation by lithograph printing.
 Distribution in manuscript by post was forbidden by the government, although circulation by hand continued.

 In 1836, the Diet was dissolved.
 Kossuth continued to report (in letter form), covering the debates of the county assemblies.
 The newfound publicity gave the assemblies national political prominence.
 Previously, they had had little idea of each other's proceedings.
 His embellishment of the speeches from the liberals and reformers enhanced the impact of his newsletters.
 After the prohibition of his parliamentary gazette, Kossuth loudly demanded the legal declaration of freedom of the press and of speech in Hungary and in the entire Habsburg Empire.
 The government attempted in vain to suppress the letters, and, other means having failed, he was arrested in May 1837, with Wesselényi and several others, on a charge of high treason.